Jan-Lennard Struff: 2021: ATP Cup semifinalist, first ATP Tour final

 Struff began his grass-court season at the Halle Open.
 He stunned top seed and world No. 2, Daniil Medvedev, in the first round.
 He lost in the second round to qualifier, Marcos Giron, in three sets.
 At the first edition of the Mallorca Championships, he was defeated in the first round by Adrian Mannarino.
 Ranked No. 45 at Wimbledon, he lost in the first round to world No. 2, Daniil Medvedev, in four sets.

 After Wimbledon, Struff competed at the Hamburg European Open.
 Seeded seventh, he lost in the first round to Laslo Djere.
 Representing Germany at the Summer Olympics, he was defeated in the second round by world No. 1 Novak Djokovic.

 At the National Bank Open in Toronto, Struff lost in the first round to Fabio Fognini.
 In Cincinnati, he was beaten in the first round by lucky loser and compatriot, Dominik Koepfer.
 Seeded ninth at the Winston-Salem Open, he lost in the third round to eventual champion Ilya Ivashka.
 At the US Open, he was defeated in the first round by Tallon Griekspoor in five sets.

 At the Moselle Open in Metz, Struff was beaten in the first round by Mikael Ymer.
 In October, he competed at the Indian Wells Masters.
 He lost in the second round to 25th seed and world No. 30, Fabio Fognini.
 At the European Open in Antwerp, he was eliminated in the second round by seventh seed Lloyd Harris.
 In St. Petersburg, Russia, he upset second seed and world No. 13, Denis Shapovalov, in the quarterfinals.
 He lost his semifinal match to fifth seed and world No. 28, Taylor Fritz.
 At the Paris Masters, he fell in the first round to qualifier Tommy Paul.
 In his final tournament of the season, Struff represented Germany at the Davis Cup Finals.
 Germany was in Group F alongside Serbia and Austria.
 Against Serbia, he lost to Novak Djokovic.
 Against Serbia, he beat Dennis Novak.
 Germany beat Serbia and Austria 2-1 to advance to the quarterfinals.
-Playing Great Britain in the quarterfinals, he defeated Cam Norrie in three sets.
+Playing Great Britain in the quarterfinals, he defeated Cameron Norrie in three sets.
 Germany beat Great Britain 2-1 to advance to the semifinals.
 In the semifinals against Russia, he lost to Daniil Medvedev.
 Germany ended up losing to Russia 1-2.

 Struff ended the year ranked No. 51.